John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260720_140405.png" width="500" height="1000" />

-#
-### Outputs
-The workflow will produce two types of outputs.
-First it will generate all the translated files and add them to the "translations" branch.
-The user has the option to merge the translations branch into the main branch, if they want the new documents to be easily accessible.

-The second output is a .zip artifact composed of PDFs from both English and non-English languages, this can be found by going to the workflow and clicking the "Summary" button.

 # How to Use
 ### Submitting
 All submissions should be put into the "main" branch of the Github repositorysitory, and should be added into the following locations based on their types.